Blue Ridge Savings Bank murders: Legacy

-The FBI released a $100,000 reward for any information relating to the murders.
+The FBI offered a $100,000 reward for any information relating to the murders.
 Crime Stoppers offered a $2,000 reward for information relating to the case.

-In October 2011 the Blue Ridge Savings Bank was shut down by the North Carolina Commissioner of Banks, possibly due to an attempted robbery earlier that year.
+In October 2011, the Blue Ridge Savings Bank was shut down by the North Carolina Commissioner of Banks, possibly due to an attempted robbery earlier that year.

-Since 2004 friends and family of the Holtzclaws hold the annual Syl Syl Christmas Toy Drive every November in honor of Sylvia Holtzclaw.
+Since 2004, friends and family of the Holtzclaws hold the annual Syl Syl Christmas Toy Drive every November in honor of Sylvia Holtzclaw.

-Memorial ceremonies we're held for the 10th and 20th year anniversaries of the murders.
+Memorial ceremonies were held for the 10th and 20th year anniversaries of the murders.